What Hollywood Insiders Won’t Tell You About the Academy Awards

 Voters are not very…diverse.

-As revealed last year by the Los Angeles Times, the Academy is 94 percent white and 77 percent male.
+As revealed a few years ago by the Los Angeles Times, the Academy is 94 percent white and 77 percent male.
 The vast majority of members are over the age of 50.

 Ad reps vote for Best Film Editing, hairstylists vote for Best Sound Mixing.